michaelzg/michaelzg.github.io/_posts/2019-12-14-unified-historical-new-data-stream.md

 * Flexibility in iterating the implementation.
 A client does not need to change the way it queries if the backend integrated with single database or a database and an event log.

-I'll first go over implementation and tests–using Scala & Akka Streams–and conclude with implications for gRPC and next steps to enable more real-time streaming.
+I'll first go over implementation and tests–using Scala & Akka Streams–and conclude with implications for gRPC and considerations for real-time streaming.
 I assume the reader has background knowledge about [Akka Streams](https://doc.akka.io/docs/akka/current/stream/index.html).

-If you just want to see the code and run it, here is the repository on my Github:
+To just see working code, here is the repository on my Github:
 [michaelzg/unified-historical-new-datastream](https://github.com/michaelzg/unified-historical-new-datastream).
-It's using Scala `2.12.x` and Akka `2.6.x`, I'll try to keep it up-to-date and relevant through time.
+It's using Scala `2.12.x` and Akka `2.6.x`.
+I'll try to keep it up-to-date and relevant through time.
 I also link to the specific sections of source code as I walk through it.

 ## Interface & Implementation